 In addition to its natural beauty, Leelanau has a long history of agriculture.
 For generations, its cherry orchards have produced the nation’s largest crops of sweet and tart cherries.
 Today the orchards have been joined by wineries that grow many varieties of grapes.
 Together they make Leelanau County the largest producer of wines in the state and an emerging viticulture area for the nation.

-But the character of the county hasn’t changed.
+But the character of the county surrounding our resort hotel hasn’t changed.
 It is much as it was when the Ojibway named it Leelanau, meaning “Land of Delight.”